HTMLCSS-GodMode/omnifood-site/README.md

 - **Meals Section**: Showcases a variety of meals with smooth hover animations, enhancing user interaction.
 - **Testimonial Section**: Displays customer feedback with clean design and transitions, building social proof and trust.
 - **Gallery Section**: A beautiful, interactive gallery that showcases meal imagery with engaging hover effects and animations.
-- **Pricing Model Section**: New section to clearly present OmniFood's service plans with pricing tiers and comparison options.
+- **Pricing Model Section**: Clearly presents OmniFood's service plans with pricing tiers and comparison options.
+- **Features Tab**: Highlights the core services and features offered by OmniFood, helping users better understand the value of the service.
 - **Reusable Grid System**: A flexible, responsive grid system for quick layout development.
 - **Improved UI Design**: Enhanced visual consistency, including refined typography, button styles, and color contrast for better accessibility.
 - **Modular CSS Files**: The CSS has been split into multiple files, improving readability and making the code easier to manage and scale.